What is the best kegel exerciser?

 I don’t recommend using a Kegel exerciser until you are 6 weeks postpartum.
 Simple pelvic contractions are the safest method to use while you are pregnant.

 These types work by adding resistance to the vaginal muscles to improve strength.
 The work the same way as dumbbells or resistance bands.
 The two different resistance methods include:

 - Coil Springs – A long plastic tube is inserted into the vagina.
-You them open it slightly until you feel a stretch (like a speculum examination).
-The idea it to perform your kegels against the resistance of the coils.
-As you progress you can insert more coils for more resistance.
+You then open it slightly until you feel a stretch (like a speculum examination).
+The idea is to perform your Kegels against the resistance of the coils.
+As you progress, you can insert more coils for more resistance.

 These are modern home use devices based on medical monitors used by incontinence nurses.
 A small sensor is placed into the vaginal and picks up feedback from your pelvic floor.
-The strength, length and frequency of your contractions is recorded on a hand held device.
+The strength, length, and frequency of your contractions are recorded on a handheld device.
 The feedback is given on a small screen or connected to an app.

 These devices are fantastic for prompting you through specialist programs.
 It’s important to vary the type of pelvic floor exercises you do to reach all the muscles.
 These devices give you a full workout based on physiotherapy exercises.
 They are usually the most expensive type to buy.
 Investing in a good device will motivate you to use it more to get your money’s worth from it.

 Simple pelvic floor exercises can prevent a lot of health problems in later life.
 Let’s look at how daily Kegel exercises can benefit your life.